JRRS1982/flask-tutorial/README.md

 ```
 $ coverage run -m pytest
 ```
-Then open htmlcov/index.html in the browser which will produce a coverage report, while in the browser you can navigate around by clicking on files and find those lines that currently lack coverage.
+Then open ./htmlcov/index.html in the browser which will produce a coverage report, while in the browser you can navigate around by clicking on files and find those lines that currently lack coverage.

-An more details HTML report allows you to see which lines were covered in each file... if you really want that:
+A very detailed HTML report allows you to see which lines were covered in each file... if you really want that:
 ```
 $ coverage html
 ```